 Depending upon the weather and conditions, training will cover many of the basic winter skills such as cramponing, kicking and cutting steps, movement on steeper ground with an axe, route choice on steep ground, emergency ice axe arrest and avalanche awareness and avoidance.

-At the end of the day Nick will accompany students back to the accommodation for informal debriefs and chats over dinner and a beer.
+At the end of the day Ali will accompany students back to the accommodation for informal debriefs and chats over dinner and a beer.
 On the Saturday evening he will give a winter safety lecture.

-Sunday might see Nick out again on the hill teaching more skills to a different group of students, perhaps looking at the basics of rope work on steeper ground, with snow anchors like bucket seats, buried ice axes and snow bollards.
+Sunday might see Ali out again on the hill teaching more skills to a different group of students, perhaps looking at the basics of rope work on steeper ground, with snow anchors like bucket seats, buried ice axes and snow bollards.